phylum-dev/phylum-ci/docs/integrations/github_actions.md

 ### Container Jobs

+> ⚠️ **NOTE:** The alternative configuration offered here is only meant to be used if the default `phylum-ci` Docker
+> image is not acceptable for any reason.
+Otherwise, use the [GitHub action][marketplace] directly and view it's
+> documentation for configuration instead.

 GitHub Actions allows for workflows to run a job within a container, using the `container:` statement in the workflow file.
 These are known as container jobs.
 More information can be found in GitHub documentation:
 ["Running jobs in a container"][container_job].
 To use a `slim` tag in a container job, use this minimal